TheSleepyAdmin/Scripts/VMware/DailyCheck/README.md

-This is script is used to geneate a HTML report for the the following daily checks we current run in our VMware environment.
+This is script is used to generate a HTML report for the the following daily checks we current run in our VMware environment.

 vCenter connection
 VMware tools check